|

 “Travel is like love, mostly because it’s a heightened state of awareness, in which we are mindful, receptive, undimmed by familiarity and ready to be transformed.
 That is why the best trips, like the best love affairs, never really end.” — Pico Iyer

 Note from Rachel: This is a guest post by Danny Newman (see biography below), but describes exactly why I love to travel so much!
 I’ve added my own photos to illustrate it.
-As we wait for the pandemic to end, many of us travelers struggle with our “itchy feet.”
+Whenever we’re “home,” many of us travelers struggle with our “itchy feet.”
 Does this describe you?

 Disclosure: This article contains affiliate links.
 If you click on one and make a purchase, I (Rachel) will receive a small commission.
 This will not affect your price.